Nooksack River GRP

 Open to read more

-- Islands provide important nesting habitat for a variety of bird species, as well as habitat for a variety of mammals.
+- Islands along river provide important nesting habitat for a variety of bird species, as well as habitat for a variety of mammals.
 Associated gravel bars provide spawning habitat for Chinook salmon.

 - Human-made structures such as pilings, rock jetties or log rafts may be used as roosting or nesting areas for a variety of birds.

-- Shallow intertidal and subtidal habitats in the delta and lower reach of the river are critically important as rearing areas for juvenile salmon, Dungeness crab, hardshell clams and other fish and shellfish.
-These habitats are often important feeding areas for marine birds, shorebirds and herons.
+- Shallow intertidal and subtidal habitats of the delta and lower reach of the river are critically important as rearing areas for juvenile salmon, Dungeness crab, hardshell clams and other fish and shellfish.
+These habitats are often important feeding areas for marine birds, shorebirds, and herons.

 - In addition to salmonids, several dozen species of freshwater fish exist in the Nooksack River basin.
 These species all provide important contributions to stream ecology.

-- Hardshell clams are found intertidally along marine shorelines throughout the Nooksack River Basin.
+- Hardshell clams are found intertidally along marine shorelines throughout the Nooksack Delta.
 Extensive geoduck beds also occur intertidally and sub-tidally throughout much of the region.

 - Dungeness crabs are commonly found within the Nooksack Delta and throughout Bellingham Bay.